 Young & Co's Brewery – one of the oldest established businesses in the portfolio.
-It has 169 managed pubs and 79 tenanted pubs throughout London and the South East of England.
-Market capitalisation £593 million; forecast profit before tax £39.2 million for the year to March 2017.
+It has 181 managed pubs and 74 tenanted pubs throughout London and the South East of England.
+Market capitalisation £753.5 million (Jun 18).

 RWS plc – leading provider of intellectual property support services and technical translation services.
-The group translates over 50,000 patents a year for clients in legal, financial, medical, pharmaceutical, chemical, engineering and telecom sectors.
-Market capitalisation £620 million; forecast profit before tax £30.5 million for the year to 30 September 2016.
+The group translates over 90,000 patents and intellectual property documents a year for clients in legal, financial, medical, pharmaceutical, chemical, engineering and telecom sectors.
+Market capitalisation £1.17 billion (Jun 18).

 Exit strategy and access to your investment

 Investments in this portfolio are for the long term.
 However, if your circumstances change, you can sell some or all of your shares, although sometimes this can take a little while.
 You can arrange to take regular withdrawals from the account, which you can change or stop at any time.
-Any amount you withdraw will of course no longer be IHT free and will lose its ISA tax benefits.
+Any amount you withdraw will of course no longer be IHT free.

 On your death, your heirs can decide to keep the portfolio invested, liquidate it or use it to pay any IHT due.
 The claiming process is straightforward, via a simple form to complete and send to HMRC.
 Octopus prides itself both on its customer service and its experience in paying out on death.